geekygiks/BlockChain-FileChain-Solution/README.md

             cd ${BlockChain}/ServerNode/
             ./ServerRun
     The above runs a Local Server on the node which maintains the list of files added to blockchain

+ The best thing to initiate the following is to grab another PC (although the same can be done with server node also) and follow the following steps.

  c). cd to /home/${BlockChain/LocalServerSendFile/

             cd ${BlockChain}/LocalServerSendFile/
             ./LocalServerRun
-     The above acts as a outgoing port which can be used by other nodes for fetching the blocks.
+     The above acts as an outgoing port which can be used by other nodes for fetching the blocks.

  d). cd to /home/${BlockChain}/encrypt/

             cd ${BlockChain}/encrypt/
             ./encrypt {IP of the Server node}
-      Pass the IP of the server node which running the encrypt command at local nodes.
+      Pass the IP of the server node (First PC)

 You can also find a few encrypted blocks in encryption/ folder with this download.